 The opioid epidemic has led to the significant increase in children placed in out of home care.
 Find out more here.

 One thing you could do right now to advocate for foster children is to share this guide and what you have learned with others.

 Foster care and adoption is near and dear to the hearts of the Lake Country Family Fun team.
 Read about team member, Stephanie’s adoption journey here.
 Follow along with Madi’s foster care journey here.
-Did you know that Erin has a social work degree and worked in the Child Welfare system prior to becoming a mom herself?
+Did you know that Erin has a social work degree with an emphasis in Child Welfare and worked in the Child Welfare system prior to becoming a mom herself?
 We strongly believe it’s important to help Lake Country’s children and families in need (like here and here and through the Chosen drive described above).
 Help us out, did we miss anything?
 Please contact us and let us know so we can make sure this guide is the best it can be.